kachristensen/Current-Dnd-Campaigns/Session Notes/17 -  Maghaven I (8-10-25).md

    With Wuffi jealous and seemingly larger
    And a short visit for Rem to a nearby barber
    We made our way to a magical store
-   Traded and bartered for items galore
+   And traded and bartered for items galore
    Newly equipped, we made our departure
    /
-   To a stepping stone in the form Mayor Sabine
+   To seek an audience in the office of Mayor Sabine Whose high status and connections might mean
-   Who's high status and connections might mean
+   A way to meet with the illustrious Agnes
-   A way to meet with
+   After speaking with a secretary, she then had us Sit there and wait until our meeting could convene